 It should be recognized that formulating recommendations derived from evidence reviews in response to CQs has some advantages as well as limitations.
-In the desire to adhere to the highest quality of evidence (Table 3), the Work Group was restricted to utilizing evidence that met inclusion/exclusion and quality criteria established by the Work Group in partnership with the methodologists.
-When the phrase "there is insufficient evidence" is used, the reader must distinguish between "insufficient" evidence because no studies met I/E and quality criteria were found to answer a CQ versus "insufficient" evidence where RCTs/observational studies were conducted and the available data do not provide sufficient information to formulate a recommendation.
+Because of its desire to adhere to the highest quality of evidence, the Work Group was restricted to using evidence that met inclusion/exclusion and quality criteria established by the Work Group in partnership with the methodologists.
+When the phrase "there is insufficient evidence" is used, the reader must distinguish between "insufficient" evidence where no studies meeting inclusion/exclusion and quality criteria were found to answer a CQ and "insufficient" evidence where RCTs or observational studies were conducted but the available data do not provide sufficient information to formulate a recommendation.
 This perspective is important because clinicians could see fewer recommendations derived from expert opinion.
 Given this perspective, the clinical and research community can identify research questions that need to be answered in the future to refine recommendations when updates to the guideline are written (Section 6).

 1.3.
-Organization of Panel
+Organization of Work Group

-The Work Group was composed of 12 members and 4 ex-officio members, which included physicians and experts in BP, blood cholesterol, obesity, and lifestyle management.
-The authors came from primary care, nursing, pharmacology, nutrition, exercise, behavioral science, and epidemiology disciplines and also included senior scientific staff from NHLBI and the National Institutes of Health.
+The Work Group was composed of 12 members and 4 exofficio members, including physicians and experts in BP, blood cholesterol, obesity, and lifestyle management.
+The authors came from the primary care, nursing, pharmacology, nutrition, exercise, behavioral science, and epidemiology disciplines and also included senior scientific staff from NHLBI and the National Institutes of Health.